zynksoftware/Zynk-Workflow/_docs/Salesforce-Connector/Importing-Records-to-Salesforce-(Bulk).md

 _Required_
 The XSLT file to use to transform the input file to objects in the Salesforce XML format.
 The XML field names outputted from the XSLT must match Salesforce object API field names.
 A list of standard API field names can be found [here](http://help.salesforce.com/help/pdfs/en/salesforce_field_names_reference.pdf).
 Any custom fields added to the chosen object are supported, and are usually named like `Account_Ref__c`.

+## Salesforce Settings
+### Concurrency Mode
+_Required_
+The concurrency mode for the bulk job.
+Use serial mode if you experience errors related to locking.

+### Salesforce Key Field
+_Required_
+The field in Salesforce to use to match existing records.

+### Salesforce Object
+_Required_
+The record type to upload e.g. Account.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings)

 ## Examples
 You can find an example of how to use this task in the [Salesforce to Sage 50 Integration](salesforce-to-sage-50-integration) article.

 Sample input file containing customers in the Zynk XML format, to be uploaded to Salesforce as accounts: